 In the midst of client work, it always feels really important to make time for fun, creative shooting, taking pictures of things that inspire me just because I want to.[Read more…] about Fresh flowers and Preserved Fruit

-I got the scans back from last week’s lifestyle shoot with model and designer Astrid Shapiro, and I couldn’t wait another minute to get these photos up![Read more…] about Lifestyle shoot with Astrid Shapiro
+I got the scans back from last week’s lifestyle branding shoot with Vancouver model and designer Astrid Shapiro, and I couldn’t wait another minute to get these photos up![Read more…] about Lifestyle Branding shoot with Astrid Shapiro

 I’ve been gardening for a few years now, and while I started out with a desire to learn to grow food, it soon became apparent that growing flowers makes me just as happy (if not more so) as growing food.
 And few things make me happier than making pictures of flowers, so in honour of spring I’ve gathered up some of my favourite flower photos from the last few summers.